 The boatman singing what belongs to him in his boat, the deck-hand singing on the steamboat deck

 Before doing into the nitty-gritty of his poetry, it’s imperative to note certain aspects of his poetry.
-Noted as pioneer of free-verse poetry, Walt Whitman wasn’t the original inventor.
-Free verse is a poetic form, having inherent absence of meter, rhyme and rhythm.
+Noted as a pioneer of free-verse poetry, Walt Whitman wasn’t the original inventor.
+Free verse is a poetic form, having an inherent absence of meter, rhyme, and rhythm.
 However, the verses have rhyme and meter, the poem itself is erratic.
-Rhythm is invoked by using poetic devices such as repetition, alliteration and such mechanisms.
-The form harmonizes well with content.
+Rhythm is invoked by using poetic devices such as repetition, alliteration, and such mechanisms.
+The form harmonizes well with the content.
 The poetic structure breaks shackles of European adhered poetic standards.
-It is similar to Romantic era poetry which revered individualism.
+It is similar to Romantic-era poetry which revered individualism.